 In the previous article, I defined the various modalities of Strength.
-I described how they all lie on a spectrum divided into two continuums: one that is more functional/movement based in its developments and is related to Velocity and Power, and another that is more structural and vegetative and is related to muscular hypertrophy and stamina.
+I described how they all lie on a spectrum divided into two continuums: one that is more functional/movement based in its developments and is related to Velocity and Power, and another that is more structural and vegetative and is related to muscular hypertrophy and endurance.
 In that schema, I labeled the modalities as Strength Abilities.

 Speed-Strength and Strength-Speed are the abilities of Power between Reactive Ability (pure speed) and Absolute Strength; this forms the Velocity-Power-Force Continuum.

 Speed-Strength and Strength-Speed are composite abilities of Speed and Absolute Strength that manifest as various articulations of Power.
-Other abilities (like Versatile Power) arise from the synthesis of Speed-Strength and Strength-Speed in training; for this reason, we call these abilities Fundamental abilities.
+Other abilities (like Versatile Power) arise from the synthesis of Speed-Strength and Strength-Speed in training; for this reason, we call these abilities Foundational abilities.

-The Elemental Abilities
+The Fundamental Abilities

-The Elemental Abilities are-
+The Fundamental Abilities are-

 Starting Strength: The ability develop maximal force at the beginning of a muscular contraction, it is represented by the Q gradient in the following graph and manifests in the first 30 milliseconds after the beginning of a muscular contraction.